How to Shop For The Best Garage Air Conditioner

 HVAC System

-The cost of a HVAC system can vary wildly, depending on the specifics of the installation.
+The cost of an HVAC system can vary wildly, depending on the specifics of the installation.
 The average cost ranges between $4800 and $9300 for just the system’s components.
 If you don’t have existing ductwork to pipe into, expect to spend another $3000 there as well. (source)

 The air ducts in your home’s HVAC system don’t usually extend to the garage.
 That’s because most garages aren’t well-insulated.
 Air can easily escape through cracked windows, open doors, and loose threshold seals.

-While this air conditioning option is the most expensive, it’s also potentially the most rewarding.
+While this air conditioning option is the most expensive, it’s potentially the most rewarding.
 Adding electrical components, plumbing systems, or HVAC vents to a garage is a fantastic way to raise a property’s value, and it could help a home sell more quickly.

 What to Look For in a Garage Air Conditioner